Soursop Kills Various Types Of Cancer, 200x More Effective Than Chemo!

 Soursop fruit can grow up to about 12 inches long, and weigh up to 15 pounds.

-Soursop also known as graviola, guyabano or guanábana is a prickly, green tropical fruit that can weigh up to 15 pounds and grow about 12 inches long.
 Its flavor has been described as a mix between strawberry and pineapple, with a hint of sour citrus flavor.
-The leaves of soursop fruit have amazing medicinal properties which makes them usable as an ingredient in several herbal health care products.
+The leaves of soursop fruit have amazing medicinal properties which make them usable as an ingredient in several herbal health care products.

-There have been studies that showed that those who took soursop extract had better immune systems.
+There were studies that showed that those who took soursop extract had better immune systems.
 The extract was shown to be helpful in targeting and killing cancer cells in about 12 types of cancer, including prostate, colon, pancreatic, breast, and lung cancer.

 The compounds in the extract have been proven to help in slowing down the growth of malignant cells, even better than the strong and commonly used chemotherapeutic agent, Adriamycin.

 When patients undergo chemotherapy, all the body systems suffer alongside the malignant cells.
 The soursop extract’s compound will selectively track and kill only the cancerous cells, leaving minimal negative impact on normal, healthy cells.

 Lymphocytic leukemia is a type of cancer where the bone marrow makes too many lymphocytes (a type of white blood cell).
 It is a common type of blood and bone marrow disease that occurs in mainly adults.

 A study found that acetogenins, the major phytochemicals found in soursop, have toxicity towards lymphocytic leukemia cells in lab mice.
 This is a positive finding on the potential of the cancer-fighting ability of soursop.